imagej/imagej.github.io/_pages/plugins/bigwarp.md

 Bigwarp comes with Fiji.
 You can access it via *Plugins {% include arrow%}
 BigDataViewer {% include arrow%}
-Big Warp*, or by modifying {% include github org='saalfeldlab' repo='bigwarp' path='scriptsbigwarp\_fiji\_demo.bsh' label='this example script' %}.
+Big Warp*, or by modifying {% include github org='saalfeldlab' repo='bigwarp' path='scripts/bigwarp_fiji_demo.bsh' label='this example script' %}.
 If this is not visible in your installation, try updating Fiji with *Help {% include arrow%}
 Update Fiji.*

 ## Usage